Nissan Murano: Second generation (Z51; 2007)

-Nissan skipped the model year of 2008 with the introduction of the second generation Murano – as a model for 2009.
-The 2009 Murano made its debut at the 2007 Los Angeles Auto Show in November, and sales began in January 2008.
+The 2008 Murano made its debut at the 2007 Los Angeles Auto Show in November, and sales began in January 2008.
 The exterior and interior were redesigned.

 The second generation Murano was initially offered in three trim levels: the base S, the mid grade SL, and the top level LE (Luxury Edition).
 The performance oriented SE model was discontinued.
 The S and SL are offered with standard FWD, with optional iAWD (Intelligent All Wheel Drive) available.
 The LE trim is iAWD only.

 The second generation Murano included new features, some of which were optional or available only on the LE grade, including rain sensing wipers, double stitched leather seats, power rear lift gate, power fold up rear seats, iPod integration, and a hard-drive based, touchscreen navigation system.
 The S and SL feature aluminum interior accents, while the LE sports wood tone trim.
 Like the first generation model, there is no third row seat.